 In this work, we apply this ensemble of ideas to a compactified 2HDM coupled to four-dimensional gravity on a circle.
-This yields a full three-dimensional effective action, consisting of radion-Higgs interactions, one-loop Coleman-Weinberg corrections from Kaluza-Klein modes, and a radion potential, inspired by the Goldberger and Wise mechanism.
+This yields a three-dimensional effective action involving radion--Higgs interactions, one-loop Coleman--Weinberg corrections from scalar Kaluza--Klein modes, and an effective radion stabilization potential.
+The latter is not intended to represent a four-dimensional cosmological constant, nor is it claimed to follow uniquely from the Goldberger--Wise mechanism.
+Rather, it is introduced as a phenomenologically motivated stabilization ansatz for the radion sector, with its own characteristic scale.
 We then subject this setup to Swampland consistency conditions.
-First, we examine whether the measured Higgs mass, $m_{h}=125$ GeV, admits a non- AdS$_{3}$ vacuum compatible with both radion stabilization and electroweak symmetry breaking, Next, we explore a range of heavy Higgs masses $M_{H}\in \{400,600,680,780\}$ GeV and impose the non-SUSY AdS instability criterion to derive a model-independent lower bound given by $ M_{H}\gtrsim 680$ GeV.
-Our study thus illustrates how quantum gravity principles can constrain the extended Higgs sectors and further affirms the connection between extra-dimensional dynamics and low energy phenomenology.
+First, we examine whether the measured Higgs mass, $m_{h}=125$ GeV, admits a non-AdS$_{3}$ vacuum compatible with both radion stabilization and electroweak symmetry breaking.
+Next, we explore a range of heavy Higgs masses $M_{H}\in \{400,600,680,780\}$ GeV and impose the non-SUSY AdS instability criterion to identify regions of the parameter space that would lead to perturbatively stable non-supersymmetric AdS$_3$ vacua.
+Within our numerical setup, this criterion points to a lower bound of order $M_{H}\gtrsim 680$ GeV.
+Our study thus illustrates how quantum-gravity principles can constrain extended Higgs sectors and further affirms the connection between extra-dimensional dynamics and low-energy phenomenology.

 To close this introduction, we outline the structure of this paper.
 In Section~\ref{sec:ModelSetup}, we construct the four-dimensional 2HDM coupled to gravity and carry out the circle compactification to obtain the three-dimensional effective action.
-In Section~\ref{sec:EffPot} , we develop the full radion-Higgs potential where we take into account all interactions, one-loop KK corrections, and a phenomenologically motivated radion stabilization ansatz.
+In Section~\ref{sec:EffPot}, we develop the full radion--Higgs potential where we take into account the relevant interactions, scalar one-loop KK corrections, and a phenomenologically motivated radion stabilization ansatz.
 In Section~\ref{sec:Swamp}, we introduce the relevant Swampland conjectures and formulate the precise consistency checks that our compactified model will be subject to.
-In Section~\ref{sec:PhenImp} we apply these quantum-gravity consistency conditions to both the measured Higgs mass of 125 GeV, as well as to a scan of heavier Higgs masses.
-Finally, Section~\ref{sec:Discussion} discusses the resulting implications for Higgs-sector phenomenology and highlight promising directions for future investigations.
+In Section~\ref{sec:PhenImp}, we apply these quantum-gravity consistency conditions to both the measured Higgs mass of 125 GeV, as well as to a scan of heavier Higgs masses.
+Finally, Section~\ref{sec:Discussion} discusses the resulting implications for Higgs-sector phenomenology and highlights promising directions for future investigations.